 So there you have it, the simple beauty of klompen explained.
 For generations, these shoes have been a part of Dutch culture, and despite the Dutch turning to more fashionable footwear, tourists are making sure the Dutch don’t forget their heritage.

 Would you wear a pair of clogs?
 Share your thoughts with us in the comments!

-Editor’s Note: This article was originally published in October 2020 and, was fully updated in February 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in October 2020, and was fully updated in July 2021 for your reading pleasure.